youyanggu/covid19_projections/about.md

 The goal of this project is to showcase the strengths of artificial intelligence to tackle one of the world's most difficult problems: predict the track of a pandemic.
 Here, we use a pure data-driven approach by letting the machine do the learning.

+We are working on a more detailed write-up about our model, which you can find [here](/model-details).

 ## How our model is different

 Unlike many models that try to create complex mathematical equations to "fit a curve" without an intuitive explanation as to why it works, we try to simulate what is happening in the real world.
 This makes our model easy to interpret and understand.